An Emotional Aaron Rodgers Introduces Teammates to His Wife

-PITTSBURGH — In a moment of vulnerability, Aaron Rodgers introduced his new wife to his Steelers teammates this week.
+PITTSBURGH — In a moment of vulnerability, Aaron Rodgers finally introduced his new wife to his Steelers teammates this week.

 “Fellas,” Rodgers said softly, holding up his illuminated phone, “I want you to meet Veronica.
 She’s my muse.”